 Fritz was preceded in death by his parents and his infant sister, Margaret Grace, and brothers-in-law, David Day and Verne Skjefte.

-To send flowers to Francis "Fritz" La Verne Maddock's family, please visit our floral section.
+To send flowers to Francis "Fritz" La Verne Maddock's family, please visit our floral store.